Home >course-offerings > College Credit

 • You will not be officially enrolled in any CIS course until this information has been submitted and all qualifying criteria verified.

-• Students taking a CIS course have the first five days from the start of the semester to drop the course.
+• Dropping a Course.
+Students taking a CIS course have the first five days from the start of the semester to drop the course.
 After the first five days of the semester, if a student drops, it will result in a withdrawal OR a failed grade on their college transcript (depending on when the drop occurs).

 Concurrent Course